Skip to Content

 3. Arrange the tuna in a single layer on top of the sauce.
 Top with the avocado slices.
 Drain the red onion and pat dry.
 Thinly slice the remaining serrano pepper.
 Layer the onion and pepper on top of the avocado.

-4. Garnish with fresh cilantro and serve immediately with chips alongside for scooping, if desired.
+4. Garnish with fresh cilantro and serve immediately with chips alongside for scooping, if using.

 Nutrition Info